-This only affects operations done on dip_image objects in MATLAB (not operations that involve DIP lib itself).
-MATLAB can only compute using double-precision floating-point values, so images of any other type are converted to double to do the computation.
-This number sets the size of the blocks in which an image is chopped to do the computation (to avoid excessive memory usage).
+This only affects operations done on dip_image objects in MATLAB (not operations that involve DIPlib itself).
+MATLAB can only compute (properly) using floating-point values, so images of integer types are converted to either single or double to do the computation.
+To avoid excessive memory usage, the images are chopped in blocks to do this conversion.
+ComputationLimit sets the size of these blocks, in bytes.
+Versions of MATLAB prior to 7.0 can only compute using double-precision floats, so images of type single are also processed this way.